the-au-forml-lab/plgroup/awardsSP24.md

 # An Experience Like No Other

 For a paper that _most feels like_ it could have come from Augusta University.

+# The Kindling for the Fire

+## Option 1
+The kindling used to light a fire may seem somewhat sacrificial, but the ability for the kindling to create a roaring flame out of the supplied firewood is a great and impressive feat.
+This dual-paper award goes to the papers that do just that, the two papers that work hand in hand, one boosting the other up to reach impressive conclusions that compares to a roaring flame.

+## Option 2
+As fuel, the kindling for a fire is very quickly burnt up to create a big, roaring fire, which utterly dwarfs the embers created within the initial kindling.
+This dual-paper award aims to capture that vision, being awarded to the papers that, while similar, one utterly dwarfs the other in scale, work done, and/or conclusions made.